Akalanka47000/task-tracker/server/readme.md

 ## Tests

-- `pnpm test` - First test execution may take some time since it starts 2 docker containers for Postgres and Redis.
+- `pnpm test` - First test execution may take some time since it starts 2 docker containers for Postgres and Redis(Please note that if directly run from here instead of through Turbo the dependant packages must be built first)

 </br>